anothernode/exocortex-jekyll/the-good-stuff.md

 different apps and services and at the same time share them with whomever might find them useful.

-I categorized the Links into the following sub pages:
+I categorized the resources into the following sub pages:

 - [Architecture](/the-good-stuff/architecture.html)
 - [Human Factors](/the-good-stuff/human-factors.html)